Generating Too Much Energy? Discover Four Innovative Ways to Store It

 3. Store Your Own Energy: Battery Technology for the Home

 A practical solution for energy storage in homes is the development of batteries that can store solar energy for later use.
-These batteries work like large power banks that can be easily connected to a wall socket.
-The integrated software optimises charging times, so that the battery is charged when energy costs are low.
-This makes the system cost-efficient for households that want to store their own solar energy.
-In addition, these batteries are easy to install and offer a reliable way to store excess energy and use it when needed.
+These batteries function like large power banks, easily plugged into a wall socket.
+Integrated software optimizes charging times, ensuring the battery is charged when energy costs are low.

 Benefits of Storing Your Own Energy: